 The goldfield at Charters Towers covers a large area where we will be restarting this world class goldmine and therefore is being developed through accessing the ore bodies in several areas and interconnecting the mines where possible.
 There is a common management and equipment infrastructure that is available to the mines.

 The next commercial gold production area is the "Central" mine.

-Citigold has substantial development works in the Central mine area including a 238 metre deep production size decline access tunnel, two ventilation shafts, power, workshops, etc. This mine is planned to resume going deeper and commence commercial gold production.
+Citigold has substantial development works in the Central mine area including a 238 metre deep production size access tunnel, two ventilation shafts, power, workshops, etc. This mine is planned to resume going deeper and commence commercial gold production.

 Citigold is self-sufficient in water due to recycling.
 The Company dewaters the Central mines from its submersible pump located into the historic mine workings and the water is recycled into the gold extraction plant.
 The water is good quality meeting stock quality drinking water standards with a neutral pH 7.
 Drainage into the mine workings from rainwater averages a modest 10 litres a second.
 The water level has generally been maintained about 100 metres below the surface for 20 years.

 Mining operations at Charters Towers are by underground mining methods.
-The gold deposits are hosted in very strong granodiorite rock that has a compressive strength of 300 MPa or five times stronger than commercial grade concrete.
+The gold deposits are hosted in very strong granodiorite rock that is stronger than commercial grade concrete.
 This makes for good mechanised mining conditions.